 Where this comes from

-Four generations later, I'm 20, a Communications major at the University of Arizona, headed for the Air Force after I graduate.
-In between him and me are a hundred years of cockpits, a TWA test-pilot job that turned into a 490th Bombardment Squadron command, a Continental seniority-list #1 retirement handed off mid-flight over the Pacific on a frequency called fingers, three sisters flying for major US airlines, a regional-jet pilot cousin who flies aerobatic biplanes on weekends, a 1982 TV commercial featuring an acne stick, and the family rule that funds it all: if you fly it, you should be able to fix it.
+Four generations later, I'm 20, a Communications major at the University of Arizona, hoping to earn a military commission after I graduate.
+In between him and me are almost a hundred years of cockpits, a TWA test-pilot job that turned into a 490th Bombardment Squadron command, a Continental seniority-list #1 retirement handed off mid-flight over the Pacific on a frequency called fingers, three sisters flying for major US airlines, a regional-jet pilot cousin who flies aerobatic biplanes on weekends, a 1982 TV commercial featuring an acne stick, and the teaching Grandpa Jim passed down to my grandfather: if you fly it, you should be able to fix it.

 This is the long version of why every item on the shop has been somewhere.
 We come from people who go places.